willstepp/writings/joseph-the-son/jts.md

 “I guess you’re wondering why on Earth we’d move into a house in this condition?”

-“Among other things,” said Jacob, ducking under the trunk and walking the length of the tree to the exposed roots.
+“Among other things,” said Jacob, ducking under the trunk and walking the length of the tree to the exposed roots, all tangles and clods of earth spiraling in a hundred different directions.

-She joined him there and they both looked up the length of the tree where it spread into a fan of dead limbs and twigs, leaves.
+Beth joined him there and they both looked up the length of the tree where it spread into a fan of dead limbs and twigs, leaves.
 It almost seemed to be a part of the roof whose shingles were peeled off in places, as dry and old as the tree.
+From here you could see into the attic space where they tree had broken through, water-damaged cardboard boxes, a lamp stand, somebody’s old wig.

 “Why do you live here?”
 Jacob asked.

 “Necessity.
 This is my father-in-law’s farm.
 Ken Hight.
 He sold off this land in pieces throughout the sixties and seventies, then moved out all together in the late eighties.
 After my husband Will left for an oil field job in North Dakota last year and never came back, Mr. Hight became sick, so sick he couldn’t care for himself anymore.
-Water on the brain, you know.
+Water on the brain.
+You ever heard of that?
 There is a name for it, but I don’t remember-”

-“Hydrocephalus,” Jacob said, “my uncle had it.
-There is treatment though, if I remember right.”
+“Hydrocephalus,” Jacob said, “my uncle had that at one time.
+There is treatment though if I remember right.”

-“If you are a sensible person, sure.
+“If you are a reasonable person, sure.
 But I guess you haven’t met Mr. Ken Hight.”

-Beth laughed, but there was no joy in it.
+Beth laughed but there was no joy in her laughter.
 Jacob smiled kindly, his eyes drawn down.

-“Drafty?”
+His hands clenched nervously together.

+“I imagine that big gaping hole doesn’t help the insulation.
+Has it been cold for you this fall?”

 “Like you wouldn’t believe.
-There is a wood stove in the kitchen.
-I think we’ll do okay through the winter.
-I hope we do okay.
-Mr. Hight has his days where he is good and speaks clearly, has energy.
+There is a wood stove in the kitchen that can warm the house okay.
+I think we’ll do alright through the winter.
+I hope we do.
+Mr. Hight has days where he is good and speaks clearly, has energy.
 He’ll take Joseph and cut firewood.
+We got a whole stockpile ready.
+And we’re making plans to patch the wall and roof.”

+“Could at least get it covered with a tarp, something like.”

-Make plans to patch the roof.
-We had to move here.
-It was the only place Mr. Ken still owned after his other house foreclosed.
-We had to move out of ours too.
+“That’s true.
+I wish we didn’t have to move here.
+It was the only place Mr. Ken still owned after his other place was lost to  foreclosure.
+We lost our place too.
 I just couldn’t make the bills with only my paycheck.
-Not with mouths to feed too.”
+Not with mouths to feed.
+Piggly Wiggly don’t pay cashiers those kind of wages.”

+“Oh you work there, I like that old place.
+But I go to the Krogers most often now, since it opened up.”

+He looked at Beth with a guilty expression.

+“It is closer.
+I know how that is.”

+Jacob nodded.

-“You live here with Mr. Hight and Joseph?”
+“So you live here with Mr. Hight and Joseph?”

 “And Lizzie, my four year old.
-And she’s a handful all by herself.”
+She’s a handful all by herself, let me tell you.”

 “I bet.
 I know how that is.”